IlyaKrot/APOD/README.md

 # ASTRONOMY PICTURE OF DAY

-Site of astronomical photo of the day from NASA API
+Site of astronomical photo of day from NASA API